netdisco/netdisco/README.txt

     Netdisco network management tool.
 See <http://netdisco.org/> for further information on the project.

+    So far App::Netdisco provides a web frontend and a backend daemon to handle interactive requests such as changing port or device properties.
+    There is not yet a device poller, so please still use the old Netdisco's discovery, arpnip, and macsuck.

-    If you have any trouble getting the frontend running, or it blows up in your face, please speak to someone in the "#netdisco" IRC channel (on freenode).
+    If you have any trouble getting the frontend running, please speak to someone in the "#netdisco" IRC channel (on freenode).

 Dependencies
     Netdisco has several Perl library dependencies which will be